andy5995/vs-fltk/README.md

   - [ ] JS powered by [QuickJS](https://github.com/quickjs-ng).
   - [ ] Lua, either based on the reference implementation or LuaJIT.
   - [ ] WASM to run any language which can be compiled to this target & their compilers.
+  - [ ] A RISCV simulator to run components from any language supporting this architecture.
 - [ ] Distribution of components via http/https and [gemini](https://geminiprotocol.net/).
 - [ ] A self-hosted visual editor to design, code and test new components (something like [gambas](https://gambas.sourceforge.net/en/main.html) or [fluid](https://www.fltk.org/doc-1.4/fluid.html)).
 - [ ] A robust permission system to decide what components can do based on their origin.